MishkaKnizhka98/Project/README.md

 ```

 ## Conclusion
+To sum up, the constructed algorithm relatively well finds the relation between students' features and their final grades what allows us to estimate the final grade of a new student.
 This project aims to represent a beginner level to work in the Machine Learning field.
-I hope that this code will help you understand better the linear regression analysis and that you will enjoy the journey.
+Therefore, I hope that this code will help you understand better the linear regression analysis and that you will enjoy the journey.